 Our Town offers support for projects in two areas:

-Projects that Build Knowledge About Creative Placemaking.
-These projects are available to arts and design service organizations, and industry or university organizations that provide technical assistance to those doing place-based work.
+- Projects that Build Knowledge About Creative Placemaking.
+These projects are available to arts and design service organizations, and industry, policy, or university organizations that provide technical assistance to those doing place-based work.
 Matching grants range from $25,000 to $100,000.

-Through Our Town projects, the NEA intends to achieve the following objective: Livability: American communities are strengthened through the arts.
-See "Intended NEA Objective" for more details.
+Through Our Town projects, the National Endowment for the Arts intends to achieve the following objective: Livability: American communities are strengthened through the arts.
+See "Livability" for more details.